 Guide

-Consent Mode v2 implementation checklist
+Consent Mode v2 implementation checklist for browser validation

 A practical checklist for validating Consent Mode defaults, updates, GTM sequencing, Google signals, region behavior, and evidence capture.